iStock

 Sometimes people feel that their vote doesn’t matter, and that one vote will not make a difference.
 However, there have been a variety of close elections at the local, state and national levels that remind us that individual votes do matter.
 For example, in 2016 in a state House election in New Mexico, the outcome was decided by two votes out of about 14,000 cast.
 A single vote can make a significant difference.

-History of Voter Prevention, Exclusion and Suppression
+History of Voter Suppression and Exclusion

 The U.S. Constitution did not specify who could or could not vote.
 Our country has a long history of excluding certain people from voting, granting the right to some but not all.
 At various times in history, different groups of marginalized people were prevented from voting.
 Over the years, several constitutional amendments attempted to correct these inequities: